Green light for casinos offers jackpot to Japanese companies | The Japan Times

 Airlines are likely to see a boost in travelers from home and abroad, particularly China where casinos expect to get an influx of wealthy gamblers.
 “We expect IRs to stimulate job creation and promote tourism in areas around Japan,” All Nippon Airways Co. spokeswoman Yuko Yoshimura said.

-Financing: Integrated resorts are large infrastructure projects that will take money to build, and money is cheap in Japan.
+Financing: IRs are large projects that will take money to build, and money is cheap in Japan.
 Banks such as Sumitomo Mitsui Financial Group Inc., Mizuho Financial Group Inc., and Mitsubishi UFJ Financial Group Inc. are all possibilities for running the financing for a large consortium.

 Technology: Panasonic Corp. already provides TV monitors and security solutions for Genting’s Resorts World Sentosa casino in Singapore.
 Company executive Yasuyuki Higuchi said in June he would consider casino opportunities in Japan.